MessageCloud/jasmin/docker/README.md

 This will use the Docker file ```Dockerfile-HA-RabbitMQ``` that allows for vhost specification and to apply the HA policy "ha-jasmin" to all exchanges and queues.

+When using a remote HA Rabbit Cluster you MUST use an alternative Virtual Host to '/'.

 CentOS host issues
 ------------------